department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get/uploading-your-photo.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="upload-physical">What if I don’t have a digital copy of my photo?</button>
 <div id="upload-physical" class="usa-accordion-content">

-You can scan a physical photo into your computer or phone using a flatbed scanner, or use your phone’s camera to take a picture of the physical photo.
+You can scan a physical photo onto your computer or phone using a flatbed scanner, or use your phone’s camera to take a picture of the physical photo.

 **To scan your photo using a flatbed scanner:**
 1. Place your photo face down on the scanner.
 2. Press <strong>Scan</strong> on the scanner or use your computer’s scan function to decide the photo’s file format, orientation, and resolution.
    <ul>
    <li>You can upload a photo in a jpeg, .png, .bmp, or .tiff file format for your Veteran ID Card.</li>
-   <li>The photo you’re trying to scan should be at least 2 inches on each side, so the photo isn’t blurry when printed on your card.</li>
+   <li>The photo you’re trying to scan should be at least 2 inches on each side so the photo isn’t blurry when printed on your card.</li>
    <li>Your photo will be printed as a square on the card, meaning it’ll be the same height and width on either side.
 You may scan a rectangular photo and use the tool within the Veteran ID Card application to crop it.
-If you’re using a screen reader, we recommend that you scan a square photo.
+If you’re using a screen reader, we recommend you scan a square photo.
 This will make it easier to complete the application.</li>
    <li>Your scanner might have a setting for resolution.
 To make sure the photo isn’t blurry when printed, we recommend scanning at 300 dots per inch (dpi) or higher. <strong>Don’t select a resolution less than 300 dpi.</strong></li>
    </ul>
 3. Once you’ve chosen the settings, click to scan.
 You can save the photo and choose where to save it on your computer.